 πŸ“‹ Overview

-The Laravel Gemini AI Translation Synchronization Tool is a powerful Artisan command that revolutionizes the localization workflow for Laravel applications.
-It moves beyond simple extraction by discovering translation keys from all possible sourcesβ€”your code, existing language files, and the Laravel framework itselfβ€”and then intelligently synchronizes them across all your target languages using AI.
+The Laravel Gemini AI Translation Synchronization Tool is a powerful Artisan command that revolutionizes the localization workflow for modern Laravel applications, including those built with nwidart/laravel-modules.
+It goes beyond simple key extraction by discovering keys from all sourcesβ€”your code, existing language files, and the frameworkβ€”and then intelligently synchronizes them across all target languages using Gemini AI.

-Full Synchronization
+True Synchronization

 High Performance